-Canards/distorted stories are a natural part of all world history; Usui Reiki Ryoho is no different in distorted created stories sometimes surrounding Mikao Usui and his healing spirittual practice.
+Canards/distorted stories are a natural part of all history; Usui Reiki Ryoho is no different.
+Distorted stories sometimes surround Mikao Usui and his original healing art/spiritual practice.

-As you see on my What is Reiki page the noun Reiki can be translated in various ways.
-Some people have added things into this simply yet profound healing practice because they found it hard to believe that the whole life attains wellbeing by the mind, body and spirit healing together without complicated charts and symbols.
+As you see on my What is Reiki page the noun Reiki can be translated in different ways.
+Over the years some people have added things into, and changed this simple yet profound healing practice/healing art for his or her own reasons.

 With anything you are told the first question you ask is the source of the information.
 I studied directly under Hiroshi Doi, and following are his translated words.
 His knowledge of distorted stories is based on styles called Reiki that do not honor Usui Sensei’s essence.
 Hiroshi Doi Sensei’s knowledge is based on his studies and practice of Japanese Usui Reiki Ryoho since 1982, and joining the Usui Reiki Ryoho Gakkai in 1993.